-Following Intellectual Curiosity: My Interview with Entrepreneur and Investor Thomas Tull [The Knowledge Project Ep. #59]
+Following Intellectual Curiosity with Thomas Tull [The Knowledge Project Ep. #59]

 Thomas Tull, founder of Tulco and former CEO of Legendary Entertainment shares valuable lessons on learning from our own mistakes, asking difficult questions, and protecting our intellectual curiosity.